DHTMLX/docs-suite/docs/form/api/input/input_gettext_method.md

 # getText()

-@short: returns the text value of an Input control
+@short: returns the text value of the input with the applied mask

 @signature: {'getText(): string;'}

 @returns:
-A string with the current text of the control.
+A string with the text with the applied mask

 @example:
 const value = form.getItem("input").getText();
 // -> "100000.01"

 @descr:
 The method is used with the `numberMask` and `patternMask` properties of the Input control.
-It allows getting the value a mask has been applied to.
+It allows getting the value with the applied mask.

-For example, the input value is `100000.01`, the value displayed in the input is `$ 100,000.01` and the resulting value will be:

-- `100000.01` for the "number" input type
-- `"100000.01"` for the "text" input type

 @changelog:
 Added in v9.0